valkum/game-programming/README.md

 ## Instructions
 You are a generic superhero flying through a city skyline!

-Use A and D keys to move left or right respectively and evade buildings in your way.
+Use *A* and *D* keys to move left or right respectively and evade buildings in your way.
 Use Esc to quit.

 ### Debug keys:
-- **P** to switch to wireframe debug view
+- *P* to switch to wireframe debug view
-- **F** to show camera position
+- *F* to show camera position

 ## Dependencies
 - [GLFW](http://www.glfw.org/)
 - GLM
 - OpenGL
 - ACGL
-- json (included)
+- json
-- nanovg (included)
+- nanovg

 ## Build
-For automated build use CMake with pkg-config.
+Automated build using CMake with pkg-config.

-Also includes a bash script ./build.sh for ease of use.
+Use the included bash script *./build.sh* for the simplest experience.
-The Executable will be ./bin/Game
+The executable output is ./bin/Game